|Similar to the pathway we built. This one doesn't look quite finished, but you get the idea.|

 World's Toughest Job | Mothers and Daughters

-Then we played 'Mafia', which is a fun game, and if you haven't played it, you're missing out!
-All three of the Mafias, including me, ended up all sitting next to each other.
+Then we played 'Mafia', which is a super fun game, especially with a big group.
+All three of the Mafias, including me, ended up all sitting next to each other!
 It was a fun, exciting game, and everyone was sad to go to bed at the end.
 But our cabin didn't actually go to bed.
-When the game ended, it was after midnight, but none of us were ready to sleep.
+When the game ended, it was after midnight, but none of us were ready to hit the hay quite yet.
 We stayed up playing games and singing camp songs for at least another hour before finally deciding to go to sleep...